Our Safeguarding Team

 Fire & Evacuation

 The alarm is a continuous bell.
 You must leave the building by the nearest exit.
-The assembly point is at the back of the school by the netball/tennis courts where you will be recorded present by the administration staff.
+The assembly point for visitors is at the back of the school by the basketball courts where you will be recorded present by the administration staff.

 We have several first aid staff, and a dedicated Matron; please alert a member of staff if you feel unwell and they will call for assistance for you.
 Alternatively, please go to the school office.